-(Ord. #2005-30(A), §34; Ord. #2007-40, §§18, 19; Ord. #2007-45, §30; Ord. #2009-32, §1; Ord. #2016-9 § 1)
+(Ord. #2005-30(A), § 34; Ord. #2007-40, §§ 18, 19; Ord. #2007-45, § 30; Ord. #2009-32, § 1; Ord. #2016-9 § 1; Ord. #2019-30, § 1; Ord. #2020-22, § 16)

-26-1.6 Creation of Office of Affordable Housing.
+26-1.6 Creation of office of affordable housing.

-- A. The office of affordable housing shall be established to administer the Santa Fe Homes Program in accordance with the provisions of this chapter, and to administer the city's other affordable housing programs.
-The office of affordable housing shall be an independent department responsible to the city manager. - B. In administering this chapter, the office of affordable housing shall work with the land use department to eliminate conflict and duplication in the permitting and development approval process. - C. The office of affordable housing shall administer any agreements previously executed by the city and others.
-(Ord. #2005-30(A), §35; Ord. #2007-45, §30)
+- A. The office of affordable housing shall be established to administer the Santa Fe homes program in accordance with the provisions of this chapter, and to administer the city's other affordable housing programs. - B. In administering this chapter, the office of affordable housing shall work with the planning and land use department to eliminate conflict and duplication in the permitting and development approval process. - C. The office of affordable housing shall administer any agreements previously executed by the city and others.

-26-1.7 Administrative Procedures.
+26-1.7 Administrative procedures.

-A. The SFHP shall be administered by the city as set forth in the administrative procedures adopted by resolution of the governing body.
-The administrative procedures shall set forth responsibilities, procedures and standards for administrative actions necessary to implement the SFHP and annexation agreements with affordable housing requirements, which include, without limitation, the following:

-- (1) Submitting and reviewing applicable residential development requests and determining conditions of approval related to the provision of SFHP units or alternate means of compliance. - (2) Reviewing and certifying SFHP proposals with property owners to ensure compliance with the SFHP and the administrative procedures. - (3) Monitoring the performance of property owners subject to such agreements, and any successors in title that are still subject to such agreements or other requirements of the SFHP and the administrative procedures; and taking appropriate action in the event of noncompliance. - (4) Collecting and distributing any payments resulting from SFHP controls on resale or alternative means of compliance with SFHP agreements or annexation agreements that have affordable housing requirements. - B. The office of affordable housing or its agents shall be responsible for the administration of the SFHP as set forth in the applicable city ordinances and the administrative procedures.

-C. The land use department staff shall:

-- (1) Administer and enforce all planning and land use ordinances that apply to development requests that are subject to this section. - (2) Require, as part of the development review process, the applicant to prepare and submit an SFHP proposal to the office of affordable housing to assure compliance with the SFHP Ordinance. - (3) Administer provisions for development incentives in the development review process as set forth in this section. - (4) Record the SFHP agreements with the respective subdivision plat or development plan at the county clerk's office. - (5) Where applicable, invoke sanctions for noncompliance with SFHP agreements at the request of the city manager. - D. All changes to the administrative procedures other than changes to area median income and related SFHP numerical data shall be reviewed and approved by the governing body.
+- A. The SFHP shall be administered by the city as set forth in the administrative procedures adopted by resolution of the governing body.
+The administrative procedures shall set forth responsibilities, procedures and standards for administrative actions necessary to implement the SFHP and annexation agreements with affordable housing requirements, which include, without limitation, the following: - (1) Submitting and reviewing applicable residential development requests and determining conditions of approval related to the provision of SFHP units or alternate means of compliance. - (2) Reviewing and certifying SFHP proposals with property owners to ensure compliance with the SFHP and the administrative procedures. - (3) Monitoring the performance of property owners subject to such agreements, and any successors in title that are still subject to such agreements or other requirements of the SFHP and the administrative procedures; and taking appropriate action in the event of noncompliance. - (4) Collecting and distributing any payments resulting from SFHP controls on resale or alternative means of compliance with SFHP agreements or annexation agreements that have affordable housing requirements. - B. The office of affordable housing or its agents shall be responsible for the administration of the SFHP as set forth in the applicable city ordinances and the administrative procedures. - C. The planning and land use department staff shall: - (1) Administer and enforce all planning and land use ordinances that apply to development requests that are subject to this section. - (2) Require, as part of the development review process, the applicant to prepare and submit an SFHP proposal to the office of affordable housing to assure compliance with the SFHP Ordinance. - (3) Administer provisions for development incentives in the development review process as set forth in this section. - (4) Record the SFHP agreements with the respective subdivision plat or development plan at the county clerk's office. - (5) Where applicable, invoke sanctions for noncompliance with SFHP agreements at the request of the city manager. - D. All changes to the administrative procedures other than changes to area median income and related SFHP numerical data shall be reviewed and approved by the governing body.